Chirping666/connect-things-rs/README.md

 ```

 ### Todo
-- Make documentation.
+- Make documentation & better examples.
-- Possibly add more methods to interact with things and connections.
+- Optional: add more methods to interact with things and connections.